 There's a whole host of options to be found in the CBD itself and it’s really fuelling the Perth restaurant food scene.
 Much of the action centres around Brookfield Place, a popular precinct for city goers that’s right at the foot of the skyline.
 Sushia Izakaya or The Trustee Bar & Bistro are the perfect for both mid week dining pit stops and Friday night knock offs.

 Head up to the western end of St Georges Terrace for plenty of CBD buzz.
-Known as "the Terrace" to locals, this bustling area is home to The George Restaurant, coined as ‘the place to be’ on the buzzing bar scene and Butterworth Bar, a stylish bar, restaurant and café that's luring the crowds.
+Known as "the Terrace" to locals, this bustling area is home to The George Restaurant, coined as ‘the place to be’ on the buzzing bar scene.

 Just on the CBD’s fringe in East Perth there’s Heirloom, a partnership between five-star Fraser Suites Perth and chef, Pete Evans where the focus is on fresh and seasonal WA produce with a paleo influence.
 Nestled quietly beside Claisebrook is Blackbird Restaurant which offers a warm and intimate escape to the hustle and bustle of Perth's east area nightlife.